-Note: I’ve only ranked players who have pitched at least one inning or had one at-bat in their MLB career.
-Our prospect maven, Scott Evans, has the low down on all those MiLB guys I left out and will have his mid-season list out on Saturday.
-Go bother him.
-With hugs and kisses.
-I’m sure he’s a very handsome man.
-But I’ve never seen him, so, well, just trust me.
-Please, blog, may I have some more?
+Note: I’ve only ranked players who have pitched at least one inning or had one at-bat in their MLB career, sans Masahiro Tanaka and Jose Abreu.
+Our prospect maven, Scott Evans, has the low down on all those MiLB guys I left out.
+Go check out his 2014 rankings (Top-25, Top-50), he won’t bite… I think.)Please, blog, may I have some more?